corina-reitemeyer/ritmo-dance-library/README.md

 # Ritmo - An app designed to accompany students learning Latin dance

 Discover the ultimate Latin dance companion app that doubles as your personal library of moves and progress tracker.
-Perfect for students, it seamlessly guides your learning journey alongside your regular danceclasses, while cataloging your dance repertoire.
+Perfect for students, it seamlessly guides your learning journey alongside your regular dance classes, while cataloging your dance repertoire.

 ## Table of Contents